uavster/intempo/README.md

 Installing Intempo
 ------------------
 1. If you don't have Atlante in your system, install it first from https://github.com/uavster/atlante
-2. Install Intempo with CMake as you would normally do:
+2. Install Intempo with CMake as you would normally do.
+From the directory where Intempo is:

         mkdir build
         cd build